smokejohn/blender_beginner/source/lessons/lesson3.rst

    Dynamic symmetry grid for a 1.5 Rectangle (typical film camera sensor aspect ratio)

+The dynamic symmetry grid has the following parts:
+    * Baroque diagonal (lower left to upper right)
+    * Sinister diagonal (lower right to upper left)
+    * The Reciprocals (crossing the sinister and baroque at 90 degree angles)
+    * The Eyes (points where lines are crossing)

+In a process called Major Area Division (MAD) we can use multiple shrinked down dynamic symmetry grids to get even more lines to align our subjects to.
+Major Area Subdivision is shown below in the third image.

 **Example: William-Adolphe Bouguereau - Pieta (1876)**

 .. image:: ../_static/images/design_ds_bouguereau_pieta-1876.jpg